 Then, contract your oblique muscle by crunching the abs sideways.

-Next, start performing sideways ab crunches, making sure to rise up as high as possible, hold for a moment, then slowly lower down to complete one rep.
+Next, start performing sideways ab crunches, making sure to rise as high as possible, hold for a moment, then slowly lower down to complete one rep.

 Metronome Side Abs Exercise

 Begin by lying on your back with the knees slightly bent and raised over your hips, ankles parallel to the floor, and core engaged.

-Next, rotate your legs to the right side, stopping shortly of tapping the ground, then move back to center, and rotate your legs to the other side to complete one rep.
+Next, rotate your legs to the right side, stopping short of tapping the ground, then move back to center, and rotate your legs to the other side to complete one rep.

 Instead, move slowly and make sure to engage your core the entire time.